golang/vscode-go/docs/features.md

 ### Find interface implementations

 Find the concrete types that implement a given interface.
-This feature is provided by the [`guru`](tools.md#guru) tool.

 This feature is not available if you are using Go modules **without** [`gopls`](gopls.md), the Go language server.